capmisson/pixelfedinstall/README.md

 Tested on a fresh Debian 9 installation
 Using MySql community edition, no MariaDB neither PostgreSQL recommended by Pixelfed devs

-Alpha instructions for installation of Pixelfed with Scripts
+Alpha instructions for Pixelfed's installation

 1. Install Git + Download Scripts
 ```sh